 Emotional Safeness Therapy (EST) is a new integrative treatment for recurrent depression and co-occurring personality problems.
-The EST has been successfully implemented and run as group therapy over a period of three years (2015-2018) at an outpatient unit of the Akershus University Hospital in Norway.
+The EST has been successfully implemented and run as group therapy over three years (2015-2018) at an outpatient unit of the Akershus University Hospital in Norway.

-You can read more about the work on the development and implementation of Emotional Safeness Therapy in my article: Development of Multidimensional Model of Change and Emotional Safeness Therapy – the backstage view.
+You can read more about the work on the development and implementation of Emotional Safeness Therapy in my article: EST Project – Development of Multidimensional Model of Change and Emotional Safeness Therapy.

 Theoretical underpinnings of EST

-Emotional Safeness Therapy should not be viewed as a novel approach since it is not rooted in its own, distinct scientific tradition.
-To the contrary, the foundations of the treatment are based solely on preexisting and well-established conceptual and empirical work of others conducted within multiple scientific paradigms.
+Emotional Safeness Therapy should not be viewed as a novel approach since it is not rooted in own, distinct scientific tradition.
+On the contrary, the foundations of the treatment are based solely on preexisting and well-established conceptual and empirical work conducted within multiple scientific paradigms.

-However, you may find uniqueness and distinctiveness of the EST in its innovative re-configuration and integration of the established treatment strategies, which are based on the Multidimensional Model of Change.
+The uniqueness and distinctiveness of the EST lies in its innovative re-configuration and integration of the established treatment strategies.

-The theoretical underpinnings of Emotional Safeness Therapy are rooted in two distinct and quite distant scientific traditions: (1) contextual behavioral science on the one hand and (2) evolutionary psychology and social neuroscience on the other.
+The theoretical underpinnings of Emotional Safeness Therapy are rooted in two distinct scientific traditions: (1) contextual behavioral science on the one hand and (2) evolutionary psychology and social neuroscience on the other.

-At the technical level, Emotional Safeness Therapy integrates various clinical strategies, partly originally developed and partly borrowed, mainly (but not exclusively) from Acceptance and Commitment Therapy and Compassion Focused Therapy.
+At the technical level, Emotional Safeness Therapy integrates various clinical strategies, partly originally developed and partly borrowed, among others, from Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Compassion Focused Therapy.

 Who’s the public enemy no 1?

-And statistics show that the most common mental disorder, depression, is also a major cause of morbidity and mortality worldwide.
-Unfortunately, it gains more and more destructive power each year, according to epidemiological studies.
+Epidemiological studies show that the most common mental disorder, depression, is also a major cause of morbidity and mortality worldwide.
+Unfortunately, depression gains more and more of its destructive power each year, according to the research.

 Furthermore, depression is strongly linked to an increased suicide risk.
 Research shows that about 2/3 of people who complete suicide are depressed at the time surrounding their death (American Association of Suicidology).
 It means that up to 600 000 depressed people across the world choose to take their own lives each year.
 These sad numbers are continuously growing.